A-n-d-R-o/MiQE-Mini-Quantum-Emulator/API Guide.md

 * `gate` (*gate symbol* str): the name of the gate to be applied to the target qubit.
 * `control` (int or list[int]): the indices of the control qubit(s).
 * `target` (int): the index of the target qubit.
-This cannot be included in the values passed into thr `control` input parameter.
+This cannot be included in the values passed into the `control` input parameter.

 ```python
 def SWAP(self, q0, q1):